 In the past, we’ve provided services for the following types of aerial photography jobs:

 - Automobile, truck, and dune buggy activity on closed test tracks and live racing events.
 We have worked with numerous photographers and video crews for still and video photography, including high-speed chase sequences.
-We have flown videographers at the Parker 425 in Parker, AZ every year since 2008.

 - Real estate photography.
 We have worked with numerous photographers for still photographs of undeveloped and developed property, including empty land and buildings.